code-dot-org/code-dot-org/python/README.md

 For package management and virtual env we use [pdm](https://pdm-project.org/), see [section on using pdm below](#pdm-manage-python-packages-and-virtualenv).

+### PyCall (currently) doesn't work from Rails web requests

+While we hope to fix this in the future, PyCall is not thread-safe, and cannot be invoked from Rails web requests.
+Invoking PyCall from a Rails controller request will cause an instant SEGV crash of the Rails process.

+This means, at present, **PyCall should be used from ActiveJob workers**.

+- On production we are using `delayed_job` for ActiveJob, which does not use threads.
+- On development, we default to the async adapter, which uses threads.
+If you wish to develop ActiveJob Python workers, you'll need to set `active_job: { queue_adapter: delayed_job }` in your locals.yml and launch workers manually using `bundle exec bin/delayed_job start`.
+  See comments in [locals.yml.default](../locals.yml.default) for more details.

 ## pdm: manage python packages and virtualenv

 [pdm](https://pdm-project.org/) uses [pyproject.toml](../pyproject.toml) to create a python virtualenv, and install and manage its